-Jewel City, which will eventually stretch over six blocks, has been built around the headquarters of the original Jewel City, a centre for the diamond and mineral trade.
-The property has sat walled off for years, as downtown was vacated by many residents and businesses, and replaced by crime and diminishing services.
+Jewel City has been built around the headquarters of the original Jewel City, a centre for the diamond and mineral trade.
+The property sat walled off for years, as downtown was vacated by many residents and businesses, and replaced by crime and diminishing services.
 About two years ago, property developers Divercity announced plans to develop the area.

 Lying west of the M31 off-ramp, Jewel City is adjacent to the well-known Maboneng precinct, which lies on the other side of the flyover.
 Maboneng was for a long time the go-to area downtown – for its sidewalk cafe culture, galleries and the Arts on Main weekend market – but has gone through a rough time in the past year or two, after developer Propertuity sold off its assets.
 Maboneng will no doubt benefit from Jewel City, as the two areas complement each other.